frederic-perez/AmE-dictionary/data/dictionary.md

 __pardon my French__ _idiom_ :two: Excuse me for swearing.
 __pardon__ _v_ _Pardon my ignorance._
 __pare__ _v_ :three::hammer: (pares, pared)
+__pareidolia__ _n_ The perception of a recognizable image or meaningful pattern where none exists or is intended, as the perception of a face in the surface features of the moon.
 __pariah__ _n_ :four::hammer:
 __parietal__ _The parietal portion of the skull._
 __paring knife__ _n_